ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Experiments

-As shown in Fig.~\ref{fig:ablation-1}, we first evaluate the impact of the DSD-based regularization coefficient, which governs the strength of encouraging the policy to explore more diverse latent dynamics.
-Increasing this coefficient leads to a pronounced rise in policy entropy, indicating that nudging the model away from rigid internal computation regimes effectively mitigates entropy collapse.
+\textbf{Hyperparameters Sensitivity.} We first evaluate the impact of the DSD-based regularization coefficient $\alpha$, which governs the strength of encouraging the policy to explore more diverse latent dynamics.
+As shown in Fig.~\ref{fig:ablation-1}, increasing this coefficient leads to a pronounced rise in policy entropy, indicating that nudging the model away from rigid internal computation regimes effectively mitigates entropy collapse.
 However, higher entropy does not necessarily translate into better policy convergence.
 We observe that ReLaX achieves the highest policy reward when the coefficient is set to 0.1.
-A coefficient of 0.3 yields only a marginal improvement over vanilla GRPO, while an overly strong coefficient (e.g., 1.0) harms convergence.
-Overall, these findings reveal that ReLaX benefits most from controlled rather than aggressive latent exploration, highlighting the importance of tuning $\alpha$ to maintain a productive learning regime.
+A coefficient of 0.3 yields only a marginal improvement over vanilla GRPO, while an overly strong coefficient (e.g., 1.0) harms performance.
+Additional results on Koopman dimension $m$ and DSD threshold $\xi$ are provided in the Supplementary Material.

-Beyond adjusting the regularization strength via the coefficient, ReLaX further incorporates two mechanisms—adaptive KL regularization and advantage shaping—to stabilize the policy optimization.
-To assess their contributions, we remove these components and conduct ablation experiments on Qwen2.5-7B-Math and evaluate the performance across $6$ mathematical reasoning benchmarks.
-As shown in Fig.~\ref{fig:ablation-2}, removing adaptive KL regularization causes the penalty to be applied uniformly across all sampled trajectories, regardless of their DSD scores.
-This indiscriminate constraint leads to consistently sub-optimal performance across benchmarks, echoing observations from prior studies~\cite{yu2025dapo, cui2025entropy} that KL regularization can inadvertently suppress useful policy updates.
-In contrast, ReLaX applies KL regularization adaptively by penalizing only trajectories exhibiting overly heterogeneous internal dynamics.
-Strikingly, removing advantage shaping severely degrades performance.
-Without this mechanism, exploration is promoted indiscriminately in latent space, including directions associated with negative or uninformative rewards.
-This leads to a collapse in policy quality, in some cases performing worse than the base model itself.
-The result underscores a key insight that effective exploration must be conditional—directed toward trajectories that are demonstrably beneficial, rather than uniformly expanding the search space.
+\textbf{Adaptive KL Regularization \& Advantage Shaping.} To stabilize policy optimization, ReLaX incorporates adaptive KL regularization and advantage shaping.
+We evaluate their contributions via ablations on Qwen2.5-7B-Math across six mathematical reasoning benchmarks.
+As shown in Fig.~\ref{fig:ablation-2}, removing adaptive KL regularization applies uniform penalties across trajectories regardless of their DSD scores, leading to consistently degraded performance, consistent with prior findings~\cite{yu2025dapo, cui2025entropy}.
+In contrast, ReLaX penalizes only trajectories with overly dispersed dynamics.
+Removing advantage shaping causes a more severe drop: exploration becomes indiscriminate in latent space, including directions with negative or uninformative rewards, resulting in training collapse and even worse performance than the base model.

+Overall, these results suggest that ReLaX achieves a balance between exploration and exploitation through a principled choice of hyperparameters and beneficial trajectory selection, enabling controlled, conditional latent exploration while maintaining stable learning.